She Makes My Day

-"She Makes My Day" is a song by British vocalist Robert Palmer, which was released in 1988 as the third single from his ninth studio album Heavy Nova.
+"She Makes My Day" is a song by English singer-songwriter Robert Palmer, released in 1988 as the third single from his ninth studio album, Heavy Nova.
 The song was written and produced by Palmer.
-"She Makes My Day" reached No. 6 in both the UK and Ireland.
+"She Makes My Day" reached No. 6 in both the United Kingdom and Ireland.

+Composition

 In Michael Luckman's book Alien Rock: The Rock 'n' Roll Extraterrestrial Connection, Palmer said of writing the track, "I didn't give much thought to it at all.
 It was like automatic writing."

 Release

-"She Makes My Day" was released by EMI on 7" vinyl in the UK, Europe, Australia and the US.
-A 12" vinyl version was released in the UK and Spain, while a CD edition was also issued in the UK and Japan.
+"She Makes My Day" was released by EMI on 7-inch vinyl in the UK, Europe, Australia and the US.
+A 12-inch vinyl version was released in the UK and Spain, while a CD edition was also issued in the UK and Japan.
 All editions featured the B-side "Disturbing Behaviour", except the US and Japanese releases.
 The US release featured "Casting a Spell" as the B-side, and "Change His Ways" for the Japanese release.
 All three B-sides appeared on Heavy Nova.